sonalbhor95/Insurance-Cost-Prediction-Using-Linear-Regression/README.md

 Children: Number of dependents.<li>
 Smoker: Whether the individual is a smoker or non-smoker.<li>
 Region: The geographical region (e.g., southwest, southeast).<li>
-Charges: The total medical costs charged to the individual.<li>
+Charges: The total medical costs charged to the individual.